-Millennials: 5 Tips for Starting Your Own Business
+Millennials: 5 Tips for Starting Your Own Small Business

 Independence is a great career option for Millennials.
 Rather than competing for a traditional job, you can build a project-based business with multiple clients.
 Working as an independent can be one of the best ways to enjoy a flexible schedule, personal freedom, comfortable income, and a fun, rewarding career.

 Millennials have surpassed Baby Boomers as the nation’s largest demographic cohort, and comprise 38% of full-time independents.
 More than half of Millennials with traditional jobs say increased flexibility is an advantage of starting your own business, and 44% say pursuing a passion or interest is an advantage of working independently.

 If you’re a Millennial looking to go independent, follow these five tips to launch a successful solo career.

 Depending on the type of business you plan to start, you may not need a highly elaborate, formal business plan, but every independent professional needs to have a clear roadmap of how they intend to make money.
 Your business plan might be as simple as asking and recording the answers to the following questions:

 - What services do I offer?
 Here, try not to be all things to all people.
 Instead, keep your services focused on your biggest strengths.